csierradeveloper/demo03072025/README.md

 - `propertyId`, `officeId`, or `agentId` with value of "1" will succeed, values other than "1" will fail validation (to show what that looks like). `appointmentTime` set in the past will fail validation.
 - `user.name` will "find" an existing user if its value is `CREATED` or `NOTIFIED`, otherwise will "create" a new user with the information provided.
 - `user.name` values of `CREATED` and `NOTIFIED` will also lead to "finding" an existing Appointment with the matching AppointmentState.
-This is to show that pre-existing Appointments in state Created will continue through the flow (to allow completion of interrupted requests), and those in other states (such as NOTIFIED) will fail as an invalid request.
+This is to show that pre-existing Appointments in state `CREATED` will continue through the flow (to allow completion of interrupted requests), and those in other states (such as NOTIFIED) will fail as an invalid request.
-- No means is provided for testing failures in NotificationService, though that can be added if desired.
+- No means is provided for simulating failures in NotificationService, though that can be added if desired.

 ## Future Work

 An attempt was made to keep the scope of this work within control, but there is much more to do to fully sketch in a RESTful microservice fulfilling the function described in the assignment.
 Future work would focus on the following:

 - Sketch in an integration with a request/token validation service using REST interceptors.
-We want to make sure that Appointments can only be made by trusted systems/users
+We want to make sure that Appointments can only be made by trusted systems/users.
 - Sketch in integration testing in a separate module, allowing for requests to the app's endpoint and testing endpoints to confirm the results of calls made.
-Not my area of expertise, but it would be good to indicate where those would go.
+Would want this to confirm happy-path behavior matches expectations.
 - Sketch in integration with deployment pipelines and business environments.
-This is more open-ended depending on what is used within your company; in my experience this is usually Jenkins build pipelines, service deployed to Docker containers managed by Kubernetes, integration with a cloud services provider such as AWS, infrastructure defined by an infrastructure-as-code solution such as Terraform, etc.
+This is more open-ended depending on what is used within your company; in my experience this is usually Jenkins pipelines, service deployed to Docker containers managed by Kubernetes, integration with a cloud services provider such as AWS, infrastructure defined by an infrastructure-as-code solution such as Terraform, etc.

 ## Parting Thoughts